GAJABDADDY/EDA-Capstone-Project---Hotel-Booking-Analysis/README.md

 ## How to Use
 1. Clone this repository to your local machine.
-2. Open the Jupyter Notebook file using Jupyter Notebook or any compatible environment.
+2. Open the Jupyter Notebook file using Google collab or any compatible environment.
 3. Execute the code cells to reproduce the analysis and visualizations.
 4. Review the findings and recommendations presented in the notebook.